 “So much fun!
 Thank you guys for doing this for our kids!”

 “We had a wonderful time yesterday learning.
 Thank you.”

 - 900 water bottles given away at STEMBusUSA

 - 500 watched Dr. Picklestein and Lady Argentum

 - 75 Girl Scouts earned their Engineering & Science Festival pin

 - 162 edible aquifers were made

 To the 75 VOLUNTEERS who facilitate the activities, welcome

-and direct visitors, and help make STEM Exploration a success!
+and direct visitors and help make Engineering and Science Festival a success!